 The scientific name for this is Momordica charantia.
-Some diabetics might use this this fruit to help lower blood sugar and manage their type II diabetes.
+Some diabetics might use this fruit to help lower blood sugar and manage their type II diabetes.
 As for weight loss, I did locate a mouse study conducted in 2008 that noted some weight loss.
-However, in a 2007 human study that lasted 3 months, no significant weight loss effects were observed when it was compared to placebo.
+However, in a 2007 human study that lasted three months, no significant weight loss effects were observed when it was compared to a placebo.

 Dandelion Root Extract